 Students tend to ask several questions about LSAT:

 Dean Wilson of Duke suggests that the LSATs should be taken either in June, after your Junior year, or in October of your Senior year.
 You should select the date that allows you to devote a few months of intense study to the LSAT.
 Thus many students like to wait until October to have a summer in which to practice and prepare.

 -Should I take the LSAT once for practice?

 No. You should plan to take the LSAT only once.
 If you do poorly, however, then take the test a second time.
-Remember: All scores are reported and the official policy for most schools is to average all scores.
-Some schools will look at the higher school, however, provided there is substantial improvement.
+Remember: All scores are reported and schools have the option of taking the highest score or the average of all your scores.
+It is better to be prepared and do well once.

 -Should I take a commercial LSAT preparation course?

 There are several options available.
 For instance, Law Services, the organization that administers and scores the LSAT, produces the Official LSAT Prep Series with each test available for under $10.
 In fact, Law Services has bundled several old tests into series of 10 tests each (we call "the 10 packs").
 There are many commercial test prep companies that can be quite expensive.
 My advice is to buy a test book or more than one from different companies.
 Work your way through the book and then start taking practice tests and based upon your practice performance return to the books to improve.
 The LSAT tests reading comprehension and logical reasoning, skills that should be strong by your senior year anyway.
 Most of the test prep then is learning the structure and nature of the sections rather than refreshing skills.
 I recommend that students spend 2-3 months engaged in fairly intensive test prep, at least a few hours a day, five days a week.
 If this self-study is not working out perfectly, then it may be time to explore commercial test preparation options.
 Weber State does not offer any test prep services and does not recommend or endorse any one program over another.

 -What college courses should I take to prepare for the LSATs?